 Article Contributor Information

-We are blessed with an excellent team of specialists and experts at OLBG.
-Contributing to creating and maintaining this Jockey Club Rose Bowl Preview are at hand, Andy and Darren.
-They both work on the Horse racing tips team team looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews for National Hunt Racing.
+We are fortunate to have an excellent team of specialists and experts at OLBG.
+Contributing to the creation and maintenance of this Jockey Club Rose Bowl Preview are Andy and James.
+They both work on the Horse racing tips team, looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews for Flat Racing.